Saturday, October 21st from 10.00 am to 6.00 pm. £99.00 per person. Fully booked.

 These intermediate level landscape photography courses have both been timed to take advantage of the wonderful colours of autumn, and will be held on the moors around Fox House (close to the border between Derbyshire and Sheffield).
 Both courses are accessible by public transport.

 This part of the Peak District offers a wonderful range of subjects – including waterfalls, colourful oak and birch woodlands, old millstone quarries, and natural gritstone outcrops.
 If we are lucky, we might well get some mist in the morning – this is one of the best spots in the Peak District for temperature inversions!
 For those interested in close-up and macro subjects, there should be plenty of interesting fungi at this time of year as well.

-To allow all participants to get plenty of individual attention, the course will be limited to just four photographers, with places costing £99.00 each.
+To allow all participants to get plenty of individual attention, each course will be limited to just four photographers, with places costing £99.00 each.

 Please contact us if you would like to request a booking form to reserve a place on this course.

 Exactly where we go on each day will depend on the light and weather conditions, but part of the time will be spent photographing the waterfalls and moving water in a delightful wooded valley.
 Here you will have the chance to experiment with different shutter speeds and long exposures – with the autumn colours adding an extra element to your compositions.
 You will need a tripod (but we have some that you can borrow if you don’t already have one of your own), and we also have some sets of filters that you can borrow for use with the moving water and waterfalls.
 For lunch, we will go to a local pub or tearoom – or you can bring a packed lunch if you prefer.
 A break at lunchtime will also allow us to review the photographs you have taken in the morning on the laptop we will bring along.